Ka Vang: Plays

 Vang began experimenting with playwriting in the 2000s, starting as a 2001 and 2002 Many Voices Fellow at the Playwrights' Center in Minneapolis.

 Her one-act play, DISCONNECT, was performed at the Playwrights' Center and later by Theater Mu during the 2001 New Eyes Festival.
 DISCONNECT has continued to be performed across the country including New York City, particularly since its appearance in the Hmong American literary anthology, Bamboo Among The Oaks in 2002.

 Another play, Dead Calling, was performed at Intermedia Arts in Minneapolis in 2001.
 Dead Calling was one of the first Hmong mystery plays.
 The play was set in St. Paul and was noted by audiences for its frank depiction of interracial marriage in the Hmong community.

 Her play, From Shadows to Light was performed by Theater Mu in the fall of 2004 at the Mixed Blood Theater in Minneapolis.
 From Shadows to Light integrated contemporary international women's issues with traditional art forms from Asia, such as Indonesian shadow puppetry.

 Hmong Oral History Research

 Vang frequently travels abroad to collect folklore and contemporary life stories from Hmong expatriate communities around the world including France, Germany and Australia.
 She is credited with keeping the Hmong art form of oral storytelling alive by her performances and folklore collection.
 She was recognized in the book, “Hmong History Makers,” published by Holt DcDougal for her work collecting and preserving Hmong folklore from the Hmong people across the globe from Australia to Germany.

+Vang is currently a Constellations Fellow at the Center for Cultural Power, where she tells stories in partnership with the Indigenous Roots Cultural Arts Center.